vonglasow/atoum-documentation/source/en/launch_test.rst

 Notifications
 =============

-atoum est capable de vous prévenir lorsque les tests sont exécutés en utilisant plusieurs système de notification : `Growl`_, `Mac OS X Notification Center`_, `Libnotify`_.
+atoum is able to warn you when the tests are run using several notification system: `Growl`_, `Mac OS X Notification Center`_, `Libnotify`_.

 Growl
 -----

-Cette fonctionnalité nécessite la présence de l'exécutable ``growlnotify``.
+This feature requires the presence of the executable ``growlnotify``.
 To check if it is available, use the following command:

 .. code-block:: shell

    $ which growlnotify

-Vous aurez alors le chemin de l'exécutable ou alors le message ``growlnotify not found`` s'il n'est pas installé.
+You will have the path to the executable or the message ``growlnotify not found`` if it is not installed.

 Then just add the following code to your configuration file: